ckatsak/rlocc/README.md

 ## Known issues & TODOs <a name="known-issues"></a>

-- *TODO:* Proper code & installation documentation to publish at crates.io.
+- *TODO:* Documentation.

-- *TODO:* Command line options for the binary.
+- *TODO:* Command line options for the binary

-- *TODO:* For now, when a token that begins a multi-line comment appears inside a string (in any supported language that supports both multi-line comments and strings) , `rlocc` cannot handle it and the results of LOC count for that whole file get calculated wrong with high probability.
+- *TODO:* For now, **if** a token that begins a multi-line comment appears inside a string (i.e., for any supported language that features both multi-line comments and strings), `rlocc` does not handle it correctly and the LOC count results for that file are most probably calculated wrong.

 - Nested comments are not handled.
-(I don't think I'm gonna fix this, since it's not really a use case for me.)
+(Fixing this is low priority to me, since it's not really a use case I frequently come across.)